Image Image

 Do Not Consent to Chemical Tests Until Police Get a Warrant

-These field sobriety and chemical tests help the state collect evidence to support their case.
+Field sobriety and chemical testing are tools the state uses to build a stronger case against you.
 The most effective way to block the state from collecting this evidence is to refuse all tests unless the police obtain a warrant.
-Even though police may say your license will be suspended for a year if you refuse, our Cahokia Heights, IL DUI defense attorneys can challenge that suspension in court.
+Police officers may warn you about an automatic one-year license suspension, but our Cahokia Heights, IL DUI lawyers can still fight that suspension in court.

 Contact a DUI Lawyer Immediately